 During the late 90s and early 2000s the Ross family successfully negotiated the intergenerational transfer of the farm.
 With the death of Charlie in 2003 and the concurrent declining health of Charlotte, the next generation of Jackie, Pete and Chuck assumed responsibility for the farm beginning in 2003.
 In the early 2000s the Rosses began their private sector small farm and enterprise incubator.
 In a matter of a couple of years Taproot served as landlord and business supporter for a new hay operator, a new horse operation, a wholesale greenhouse operation and a raw milk dairy including a farmstand.
 In addition to offering favorable start-up royalty leases and housing options, the Rosses provided land, buildings, roads, water, electricity, equipment, paid the property tax and offered financing to the start-up businesses.
 Since 2005 this incubator has supported over 15 different land-based enterprises and 15 different residential tenants with an aggregate gross income of approximately $1,000,000 per year up to approximately $1,500,000 in some years.
 The farm has served as a hub of different farm activities including becoming a well-known retail location for farm products sold in retail spaces on the farm.
 These ongoing activities have supported many agricultural entrepreneurs and has been a profitable enterprise for both the Rosses and the businesses they hosted.
 Over the years, many operators who incubated their start-up and early-stage businesses at Taproot moved on to start and pursue other agricultural ventures by purchasing and managing other agricultural land in Vermont and beyond.

-The Future of Taproot Farms
+The Future of Taproot Farm

 The Ross family’s intent is to continue running their agricultural working lands incubator, offering emerging and early-stage entrepreneurs start-up opportunities while supporting their current business operators.
 They will cultivate long-term leases with current and future businesses and operators and they will consider selling part or the entire property to the right operator provided the interested party intends to support the incubator business model and/or utilize the agriculture, forest and natural resource acreage in a manner that is compatible with a working landscape.